jeking3/bdde/README.md

     user@ubuntu:~/bdde$ make image

-Add the `bin/linux` path to your environment for example:
+Add the `bin/linux` path to your environment (or do this in your .profile to make it permanent):

     user@ubuntu:~/bdde$ export PATH=$(pwd)/bin/linux:$PATH